Rust vs Julia in scientific computing

 You might think that we at least made a possible panic explicit, right?

-But you should not use unwrap in production code.
+But you shouldn't use unwrap in production code.
 In Rust, you should do proper pattern matching:

 let mut v = vec![1.0];